dungeon.club — Game Design Document

 Philosophy

 Quests are the core gameplay loop beyond purchasing.
-The shopkeeper is the DM.
+The shopkeeper is the GM.
 Quest verification is manual, just like a tabletop game.
 The process of submitting and verifying quests is itself a social activity.

 Submission Channels